dolphindb/DolphinDBPlugin/zmq/README_EN.md

 **Parameters**

 - schema: a vector indicating the data type of each column.
-- delimiter: is the separator between columns, the default is ','.
+- delimiter: the delimiter between columns, the default is ','.
-- rowDelimiter: is the separator between rows, the default is ';'.
+- rowDelimiter: the delimiter between rows, the default is ';'.

 **Details**

-This function creates a Parser function in CSV format.
+Create a Parser function in CSV format.

 **Example**